thetpmguy/AI-Driven-Engineering-Cognition-at-Scale/case-studies/case-1-cursor-claude-cognition-layer.md

 #### A) Ticket → Plan → Patch

 The engineer selected a Jira ticket and the impacted repo.
-Cursor produced:
+VScode produced:
 - A short, structured implementation plan
 - Explicit services and modules touched
 - A code diff